ozaiithejava/OMC-/README.md

 - **Bug Fixes:** Resolves many issues present in Vanilla and Spigot.
 - **Stability:** Enhanced uptime and crash resistance.

-## 📦 Using the FactoryApi
+## 📦 FactoryApi Overview
 OMC includes a **FactoryApi** class that provides centralized access to various server managers and APIs.
-This makes it easy for developers to extend or integrate with OMC's features.
+This simplifies development and ensures consistency across all integrations with OMC.

 ### Available Components:
 - **Server Information:**